 Journalist, Writer, Director, Producer

-While still a student at the University of Paris (Sorbonne), Elio Zarmati joined the staff of the NBC News Paris Bureau as a reporter and covered the student uprisings all over Europe.
+While still a student at the University of Paris (Sorbonne), Elio Zarmati joined the staff of the NBC News Paris Bureau as a reporter and covered the student uprisings of the Sixties in Western Europe.

 He served as editor of the NBC miniseries A Woman Called Moses and as supervising editor of the CBS feature, Badge of the Assassin.